MLIB

 Parameters

-pathroot path for asset file (with or without terminating backslash)
+pathroot path for asset file

 Returns